apache/lucene/lucene/MIGRATE.md

 ### `SearchWithCollectorTask` no longer supports the `collector.class` config parameter

 `collector.class` used to allow users to load a custom collector implementation. `collector.manager.class` replaces it by allowing users to load a custom collector manager instead.
-(Luca Cavanna)